surifirstpin/biplus_documentation/docs/Visualization.md

 -**Label field** select the field name for which you want to display the field values in x-axis.
 -**Show grid** enables grid display for the field values selected.
 -**Axis label** provide label option in x-axis of the chart.
--**Reference Line** allows you to refer specific range of values by applying colours,label to the same.
+-**Reference Line** allows you to refer specific range of values by applying colours and label to the same.

 **04. Y-Axis section :**

 -**Axis type** refer to type of axis used in charts.
 -**Label field** select the field name for which you want to display the field values in Y-axis.
-- **Reference Line** allows you to refer specific range of values by applying colours,label to the same.
+- **Reference Line** allows you to refer specific range of values by applying colours and label to the same.

-Format Section
+**05.Format Section :**
 Condition BiPlus set the condition on field values Format on used to set the format on particular column field Value  specify the condition for which you want to apply the format